digital-wolf-farm/html-css-style-guide/style/styleguide.md

             color: hsl(24, 100%, 50%);
         }
         ```

-    * There should not be added selector with lower specifity after selector whith higher specifity - rule: `"no-descending-specificity": true`.
+    * There should not be added selector with lower specifity after selector whith higher specifity.

-    * There should not be added selectors qualifying by type (exception for attributes) - rule:
+        Rule:
         ```json
+        "no-descending-specificity": true,
+        ```

+    * There should not be added selectors qualifying by type (exception for attributes).

+        Rule:
+        ```json
         "selector-no-qualifying-type": [
             true,
             {
                 "ignore": "attribute"
             }
-        ]
+        ],
         ```

         Example of NOT allowed styling